Former landscaper pleads guilty to 8 murders in Canada

 But then Andrew Kinsman vanished.
 The 49-year-old LGBQT activist and former bartender in Toronto had many friends.
 When he suddenly went missing the day after Toronto’s gay pride parade, his friends noticed quickly, and so did the police.

-Police set up another special task force to look into the disappearances of men in the Gay Village shortly after Kinsman went missing.
+Police set up second special task force to look into the disappearances of men in the Gay Village shortly after Kinsman went missing.

+He was last seen on a surveillance video getting into McArthur’s van on June 26, 2017, and his DNA was later found inside, as was the ligature with which he was apparently strangled.

-Members of the LGBTQ community were long voicing concerns about a potential serial killer and pushing for answers in light of the disappearances, which were deemed suspicious.
+Members of the LGBTQ community long voiced concerns about a potential serial killer and pushed for answers in light of the disappearances.
 An initial police task force in 2012 didn’t lead to an arrest.

+McArthur has since been charged in the deaths of Kinsman, Selim Esen, Majeed Kayhan, Dean Lisowick, Soroush Mahmudi, Skandaraj Navaratnam, Abdulbasir Faizi, and Kirushna Kanagaratnam.

+Karen Fraser, who lives at the home where McArthur stored the body parts, said he was evil, but hadn’t known that version of him.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.